andshrew/PlayStation-Stars/website/docs/query-api.md

 3. The JSON response will be displayed in the browser.
 ![browser example](img/2022-10-05-18-54-54.png)
-_Example with FireFox which automatically parses the JSON response_
+_Example with Firefox which automatically parses the JSON response_

 ## Powershell 7